allthings/developers/micro-app.md

 ## With authorization

-A Micro-App that needs to connect to user data or other data on the ALLTHINGS platform has to be authorized via [OAuth 2.0](oauth.md) and can therefore access and modify resources on the ALLTHINGS platform on behalf of the user.
+A Micro-App that needs to connect to user data or other data on the Allthings platform has to be authorized via [OAuth 2.0](oauth.md) and can therefore access and modify resources on the Allthings platform on behalf of the user.

 ### Additional requirements